Diyor98/MachineLearning_Ng/README.md

 # Machine Learning Course by Andrew Ng

-Here you can find solutions to all the assignments given by the course starting from week 2
+Here you can find my solutions to all the assignments given by the course starting from week 2